sfermigier/fermigier.com-gridsome/blog/2006-2-7-popularity-python-packages-debian-high.md

 ---
 title: "Popularity of Python packages in Debian: High !"
 date: 2006-02-07
-path: 2006/2/popularity-python-packages-debian-high
+path: blog/2006/2/popularity-python-packages-debian-high
 summary: "Ara is an advanced search engine for Debian packages developped in theEDOS project (of which we are also taking part)."
-tags: ['Python', 'Debian', 'Java']
+tags: ['Python', 'Java', 'Debian']
 ---

 <a href="http://ara.edos-project.org/">Ara</a> is an advanced search engine